 This Course will look at fall risk screening and assessment, why identifying appropriate fall risk interventions is important, and what we as healthcare professionals need to be aware of to provide best practice falls prevention at the bedside.

-- What are personal and environmental falls risk factors?
+- Personal and environmental falls risk factors;

-- How to identify risk factors and implement appropriate interventions
+- How to identify risk factors and implement appropriate interventions;

-- Caring for your patient after a fall
+- Caring for your patient after a fall.

 Additionally, research has shown that when interventions are developed in an interprofessional manner, they can reduce falls by 20–30%.

-Nurses are well-positioned to drive organisational change to prevent falls through a team approach to planning, implementing and evaluating a falls prevention program
+Nurses are well-positioned to drive organisational change to prevent falls through a team approach to planning, implementing and evaluating a falls prevention program.

 The purpose of this Course is to enhance knowledge and skills in relation to simple and effective screening and assessment processes that can be used at the bedside to prevent falls and harm from falls.

-- Apply your understanding of best practice falls prevention to be able to identify why screening and assessment is required
+- Apply your understanding of best practice falls prevention to be able to identify why screening and assessment is required.

-- Use enhanced knowledge of risk factors for falling to identify patients who require screening and assessment
+- Use enhanced knowledge of risk factors for falling to identify patients who require screening and assessment.

-- Identify patients at high risk of injury should they fall to ensure appropriate interventions are in place to mitigate risk
+- Identify patients at high risk of injury should they fall to ensure appropriate interventions are in place to mitigate risk.

 This Course is most relevant to registered nurses and other health professionals working in inpatient wards of hospitals and residential aged care facilities.